The Interview Becomes a Model Interface

 The Candidate Record

 This is where AI audit trails and notice and appeal become concrete.
 A rejected applicant does not need a mystical explanation of model internals.
 They need to know whether the system used the right record, whether an accessibility barrier distorted the score, whether a generated summary invented a trait, whether a resume parser dropped relevant work, and whether a human could correct the result.
+An automatically generated reason written after the decision is not provenance unless it is tied to the actual rule and evidence that changed the outcome.

 A Better Standard